 Mitch Alsup on 6/26/2009 12:43:53 PM

-From BCA Play Pool "Rules and specifications" section found here:
+From BCA Play Pool "Rules and specifications"1 section on BCA Equipment Specs found here:

 Professional Pool Table Specs: